ymunemasa/data-tutorials/tutorials/hdp/hdp-2.5/cross-component-lineage-with-apache-atlas-across-apache-sqoop-hive-kafka-storm/tutorial.md

 ![new_started_kafka](assets/new_started_kafka.png)

-Now start other required services as well.
-Start **Atlas** at the end.
+In the same way you started Kafka above, start other required services (in order):
+1. Storm
+2. HBase
+3. Ambari Infra
+4. Atlas

 ### 2.2: Stop Services